palak2219/Edugram/README.md

-# Question-Answer-Platform Like Quora | Edugram
+# Question-Answer Platform Like Quora | Edugram
-This Question-Answer-Platform is a dynamic website named ["Edugram | where questions are themselves the answers"] which simulates the basic functioning of the famous website [Quora.](https://www.quora.com/)
+This Question-Answer Platform is a dynamic website named ["Edugram | where questions are themselves the answers"] which simulates the basic functioning of the famous website [Quora.](https://www.quora.com/)

 Made for my academic project.